 Maintaining and Supporting Existing Homeshare Households

-- Ensure those households that wish to remain together during and as we exit the lockdown period are supported is a priority.
+- Ensuring those households that wish to remain together are supported is a priority.

 - Identify Homeshare households where there are particular risks, including those where either party is in an at-risk group.